naverlabseurope/ALPS2024-MT-LAB/README.md

 scripts/setup.sh            # creates a Python environment, installs the dependencies and downloads the data and models scripts/run-notebook.sh     # starts a jupyter notebook where the lab will take place
 ```
-You also need to set `colab` to False in the notebook.
+You also need to set `colab = False` in the notebook.

 ### Running the notebook remotely